Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Experiments

-To extend our evaluation, we summarize results for all datasets in \Cref{tab:l_infty_results}, which highlights social welfare outcomes for each optimization setting and the corresponding optimal provider capacity distributions.
-For the real-world datasets, the best matching from \Cref{equ:first-optimization} attained a social welfare which constitutes 94.42\% and 95.74\% of the individual welfare, respectively, for the Credit and COMPAS datasets.
-The cost-aware optimization in \Cref{equ:third_optimization} selects a softer redistribution that preserved 99.10\% and 98.85\% of the optimal welfare for Credit and COMPAS datasets while making a more balanced capacity modification, compared to the sharper concentration found in \Cref{equ:second_optimization}.
+To extend our evaluation, we summarize results for all datasets in \Cref{tab:l_infty_results}, which highlights the welfare attainable ratio for each optimization setting.
+For the Credit and COMPAS datasets, the best matching from \Cref{equ:first-optimization} attained a social welfare that constitutes 0.841 and 0.832 of the individual welfare, respectively.
+The cost-aware optimization in \Cref{equ:third_optimization} selects a softer redistribution that preserved 0.948 and 0.931 of the optimal welfare for Credit and COMPAS datasets while making a more balanced capacity modification, compared to the sharper concentration found in \Cref{equ:second_optimization}.
 To the best of our knowledge, this is the first work that systematically aims to close the social welfare gap by moving beyond individual recourse recommendations and instead considering coordinated, system-level optimization across multiple seekers and providers.
 These results align with the findings from the synthetic dataset, reinforcing the effectiveness of targeted redistribution and demonstrating that even for complex, real-world data, high social welfare can be achieved with moderate system changes.